OtherDevOpsGene/intro-to-terraform-and-ansible/lesson-08/README.md

 Run that lesson now, if needed.*

-Building upon the previous lesson, we are going to install and configure NGINX onm two of our target servers and MongoDB on the other.
+Building upon the previous lesson, we are going to install and configure NGINX on two of our target servers and MongoDB on the other.
 We will load data into the database and install a simple web page to look up data from that database we just initialized.